codefresh-io/cap-docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 ---

-The central component of the Codefresh Platform are pipelines.
-Pipelines are workflows that contain individual steps.
+The central component of the Codefresh platform for continuous integration (CI) are pipelines.
+Pipelines are workflows that contain individual steps, with each step responsible for a specific action in the CI process.
-Each step is responsible for a specific action in the process.

 Pipelines can be used to:

 * Compile and package code
 * Build Docker images